HelpViewer/helpHello/en/features.md

 ## 📚 HelpViewer

 - 📦 No installation required - just unzip and run locally
-- &#129702; Lightweight - under 1.2 MiB, 12 files + 2 subfolders (most part of solution compressed)
+- 💾 Lightweight - under 1.2 MiB, 12 files + 2 subfolders (most part of solution compressed)
+- 🧩 Robust, easy-to-use plugin system and extensible architecture
 - ⚖ MIT licensed

 ## 🟢 Works out of the box with a single Markdown file ...